MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

 <img src="/6.png" alt="Unrendered Markdown file that shows how to get different syntax highlighting to work.
 After the first three backticks, write a programming language name like python or Markdown to get the correct syntax highlighting.">

 ### More
 There's so much more that Markdown can do but this is a solid foundation.
-To learn about all the wonders of Markdown, visit the [Markdown wiki](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to get a more complete list of what Markdown can do to help you creaate stunning and neat looking websites and files!
+To learn about all the wonders of Markdown, visit the [Markdown wiki](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to get a more complete list of what Markdown can do to help you create stunning and neat looking websites and files!

 You've learned a lot already though, maybe consider a coffee break? :coffee: